Archive Scanning Services for Historical Document Preservation

 This includes:

-• Cleaning accumulated dust, removing tapes, clips or staples and cleaning residues such as glue.
+• Cleaning accumulated dust, removing tapes, clips, or staples, and cleaning residues such as glue

-• Repairing any damage to the documents, such as mending tears and removing creases or stains.
+• Repairing any damage to the documents, such as mending tears and removing creases or stains

-• Deacidifying documents to enhance the life of the paper by adding an alkaline buffering agent that prevents further deterioration.
+• Deacidifying documents to enhance the life of the paper by adding an alkaline buffering agent that prevents further deterioration

-• Binding loose papers into custom binders or book covers that offer perfect protection for each type of record.
+• Binding loose papers into custom binders or book covers that offer perfect protection for each type of record

 10 Questions to Ask Your Prospective Scanning Provider